mikieet6/ukvi-complaints/apps/ukvi-complaints-prototype/views/content/en/negative-outcome.md

 ##Check if you can ask for a reconsideration request

-If you don’t have a right to an appeal or a review, you may be able to ask for a reconsideration request if you’re applying from the UK.
+If you're applying from the UK and you don’t have the right to an appeal or a review, you may be able to ask for a reconsideration request.

 [Ask for a reconsideration](https://www.gov.uk/visa-and-immigration-reconsideration-requests)